-There’s also the issue of first-pass metabolism.
+There’s also the issue of the first-pass metabolism.

 Can nano CBD be the solution?

-Also, when CBD molecules are broken down into nanoparticles, they act and look like a dissolved substance.
+When CBD molecules are broken down into nanoparticles, they act and look like a dissolved substance.
 This is the reason why most retailers market nano CBD as water-soluble CBD.

 While science can’t yet explain why, researchers believe that when CBD is broken to nanoparticle size, it binds more readily to both water and lipids.